uwnrg/minotaur-cpp/CONTRIBUTING.md

 ### Never Mix Tabs and Spaces

 Some editors like to indent with a mixture of tabs and spaces by default.
 This makes the code unreadable to anyone not using the exact same tab indentation settings.
 Configure your editor so this does not happen.
-Tabs with a width of four spaces is preferred for indentation.
+Tabs with a width of four spaces is a **MUST** for indentation for this project.

 ### Never Put Code with Side Effects Inside an assert()